Polyfolds: A First and Second Look: M-Polyfolds

 As before, the unbroken trajectories comprise the ``interior points'' \(\cX^{(0)}\), and the once broken trajectories comprise the ``boundary points'' \(\cX^{(1)}\) essentially because there exist local charts given by pregluing maps of the form given in Example \ref{ex:localModelInMorseTheory} which attach each of the spaces \(\widetilde{\mathcal{B}}_a^b\times \widetilde{\mathcal{B}}_b^d\) and \(\widetilde{\mathcal{B}}_a^c\times \widetilde{\mathcal{B}}_c^d \) to \(\widetilde{\mathcal{B}}_a^d\) using a single gluing parameter \(v\in [0, 1)\).
 To establish that \(\cX^{(2)} = \widetilde{\mathcal{B}}_a^b\times \widetilde{\mathcal{B}}_a^b \times\widetilde{\mathcal{B}}_a^c \) one must construct an sc-retract on \([0, 1)\times [0, 1) \times W^{2, 2} \times W^{2, 2}\times W^{2, 2}\) and a pregluing map \((v_1, v_1, u_a, u_b, u_c)\mapsto \oplus_{R_{v_1}, R_{v_1}}(u_a, u_b, u_c)\) which attaches the twice broken trajectories to the once broken and unbroken trajectories.
 By doing so, one shows that the twice broken trajectories are ``corner points'' in \(\cX^{(2)}\).

-Finally, we note that it is tempting to think of the corner stratum as measuring complexity of broken or nodal objects (e.g.\ as a count of number of components, or as a count of the number of non-vanishing gluing parameters needed to construct a non-singular map or trajectory), however this is completely incorrect.
-Indeed, as mentioned in Remark~\ref{rk:sectors and degeneracy}, the closed curves arising in Gromov-Witten theory may have many nodal components, requiring many gluing parameters to be attached to the space of non-singular curves; however each of these gluing parameters lies in an open disk rather than in a neighborhood of $0$ in \([0, 1)\) or in \([0, 1)^k\).
+Finally, we note that it is tempting to think of the corner stratum as measuring complexity of broken or nodal objects (for example, as a count of number of components, or as a count of the number of non-vanishing gluing parameters needed to construct a smooth, i.e.\ non-nodal and unbroken, map or trajectory), however this is completely incorrect.
+Indeed, as mentioned in Remark~\ref{rk:sectors and degeneracy}, the closed curves arising in Gromov-Witten theory may have many nodal components, which then requires many gluing parameters to be attached to the space of non-nodal curves; however each of these gluing parameters lies in an open disk rather than in a neighborhood of $0$ in \([0, 1)\) (or more generally \([0, 1)^k\)).
 Consequently, all nodal curves in Gromov-Witten theory have degeneracy index zero, or equivalently all boundary and corner strata are empty. \end{example}